joshbeard/puppet-display/README.md

   Absolute path to the `x11vnc` executable.
 Defaults to `/usr/bin/x11vnc` on RedHat and Debian systems and `/usr/local/bin/x11vnc` on FreeBSD.

+#### `x11vnc_custom_args`

+  Custom arguments to use for starting x11vnc.
+If this parameter is defined, the display parameter is unused for starting x11vnc - that's left up to the user.
+  Optional.
+Defaults to undefined.

 #### `display_env`

   Boolean.
 Provide a profile.d script to export the `DISPLAY` variable.